 It’s hard to relax if you always have one eye on your email or other reminders of your everyday responsibilities.
 Before your vacation, make a plan to delegate your work duties so they won’t derail your vacation.
 Set up an auto-reply for your work email and even your personal email, and leave a contact that people can contact instead if they need urgent attention.
 The best vacation is one where you can turn off your working self until you get back, but that’s not realistic for everyone.

 If it’s not possible for you cut off work communication completely, set a limit on the amount of time per day you’ll spend on work.
 If that time is up and you get another email, answer it tomorrow.
 Build time into each day specifically for checking work email, say thirty minutes in the afternoon where you will check your inbox, respond to anything important, and then set work aside again for the rest of the day.
+You can spend your day playing and earning at online casinos, just make sure to check casino licensing insights here first.

 With these simple suggestions, hopefully you can have a more relaxing vacation.
 What do you do to ensure your vacations aren’t stressful?